 - White/Coconut (coconut berry/acai)

 - Purple/Acai (acai berry)

 - Lime (lime-lemon)

 Monster energy drink contains 179mg of caffeine / 16 fl.oz (around 90mg / 8.4 fl.oz), while Red Bull energy drink contains 80mg of caffeine / 8.4 fl.oz.

 This is one of the most significant areas in which the two differ.
-From a simple comparison, we can see that Monster contains twice the amount of caffeine that Red Bull does.
+From a simple comparison, we can see that Monster contains more than twice the amount of caffeine that Red Bull does.

 But hey, I hear you say.
-That's not fair, Monster has twice the amount of fl.oz that Red Bull does!
+That’s not fair, Monster is almost twice the size of Red Bull!

-Even when comparing half the Monster can to a single Red Bull can, it contains around 90mg of caffeine, which is 10mg more than the Red Bull.
+Even when comparing half a Monster can to a single Red Bull can, it still contains around 90mg of caffeine, which is 10mg more than the Red Bull.

-If you were to drink an entire Monster energy drink in one go, that would put you very near to half of your daily recommended intake, while a single Red Bull would have around the same amount l as a cup of coffee.
+If you were to drink an entire Monster energy drink in one go, that would put you very near to half of your daily recommended intake, while a single Red Bull would have around the same amount of caffeine as a cup of coffee.

 Even so, both Red Bull and Monster contain much less caffeine per can than some of the strongest energy drinks available.